Jacob Meyers Player Props: Astros vs. Mets

 Jacob Meyers At The Plate

-- Meyers has nine doubles, a triple, six home runs and 17 walks while batting .228.
+- Meyers has nine doubles, a triple, six home runs and 17 walks while hitting .223.

+- In 52.7% of his 55 games this season, Meyers has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In six games this season, he has gone deep (11.1%, and 3% of his trips to the plate).
+- He has gone deep in 10.9% of his games this season, and 2.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.